madjacks12/StartupWeekDashboard/README.md

   ## Description

-  _This app takes user input for creating an event and stores it online.
-Events are saved by dynamically generated id numbers.
+  _This app is a dashboard for creating and updating events and attendees to the events.
+The data is created and stored in a postgres database with a parent table called "Event" and child table called "attendee".
-  The user can input a number of different fields including name, description, year, month, day and attendees._
+  The user can input a number of different fields for events: Name, Description, Date and Time.
+The user can also add attendees to the events and store their first and last name, phone number and email address._

   ## Setup/Installation Requirements